ethereum/devp2p/caps/eth.md

 A client that wants to store every blobs should distribute its requests as evenly as possible.
 To avoid being banned by its peer, it must also respect a probability parameter $p$.
-With probability $p$, it can request 50% of the data from a single peer, but with probability
-$1 – p$, it should request those cells collectively from multiple peers.
+With probability $p$, it can request half of the cells of a blob transaction from a single peer, but with probability $1 – p$, it should request those cells collectively from multiple peers.

 ### Transaction Encoding and Validity